By Anjum Altaf

 This leads to the conclusion that ‘democracy is the best revenge’: “And therein lies the solution, though banal and unsexy.
 Democracy, good or bad, is about the inevitability of gradualness.
 Throw them out when the time comes and punish them thus.
 That may beget another bunch of jokers but the very fact that elections constitute an accepted succession principle and there is an appointed day when the people can extract their pound of flesh, indicates progress.
 It makes leaders less arrogant and over time, instills in them a sense of what should be done and what avoided.”

 I feel we need to go beyond the confines of this logic and this defense of democracy.
 Let me first reiterate a few observations that can be inferred from the article and then argue why we need to extend the argument further.
 The first aspect that strikes one is the characterization of the existing system: “There is not one party for which a sensible person would vote happily.”
 The second is the recommendation: Let each ‘bunch of jokers’ complete their term to beget another ‘bunch of jokers.’
 The third is the logic supporting the recommendation: “elections constitute an accepted succession principle and there is an appointed day when the people can extract their pound of flesh.”
 The fourth is the outcome expected from the process: “it makes leaders less arrogant and over time, instills in them a sense of what should be done and what avoided.”
 The fifth is the characterization of the process and hoped-for outcome as ‘progress.’
-And the fifth is the alternative to this hold-my-nose merry-go-round of joker-swapping: inviting the generals to take over.
+And the sixth is the alternative to this hold-my-nose merry-go-round of joker-swapping: inviting the generals to take over.

 The first thing I would propose would be to put this theory to the test of experience?
 Two so-called bunches of jokers have had two turns each on the throne and the one having its third stint is the one people are allegedly fed up with.
 Where is the diminished arrogance and the sense of what should be done and what avoided that ought to have resulted from these rounds?
 What do people have to show for the pounds of flesh they have extracted in each round?
 How many people in provinces/states with small populations can vouch for the progress that has resulted from the process?
 I would ask following question: If the jokers know that all they have to do is to sit out a term, should they really consider the pound of flesh a heavy price for the opportunity to abuse the trust assigned to them through the working of the prevailing form of democracy?